-- all references to years are to the calendar year from January 1 to December 31 unless specifically stated otherwise, and references to our fiscal year or years are to the fiscal year or years ended March 31; - "we," "us," "our company," "our" and "ATA" refer to ATA Inc., and its subsidiaries and affiliated PRC entity as the context requires; - "China," "Chinese" and "PRC" refer to the People's Republic of China, excluding for purposes of this prospectus Taiwan, Hong Kong and Macau; - "RMB" and "Renminbi" refer to the legal currency of China, and "U.S. dollars," "dollars," and "\$" refer to the legal currency of the United States; and - "U.S. GAAP" refers to generally accepted accounting principles in the United States.
+- all references to years are to the calendar year from January 1 to December 31 and references to our fiscal year or years are to the fiscal year or years ended March 31; - "we," "us," "our company," "our," and "ATA" refer to ATA Inc. and its subsidiaries and affiliated PRC entity as the context requires; - "China," "Chinese" and "PRC" refers to the People's Republic of China, excluding, for purposes of this annual report only, Taiwan and the Special Administrative Regions of Hong Kong and Macau; - all references to "Renminbi" or "RMB" are to the legal currency of China, and all references to "U.S. dollars", "dollars", "\$" or "US\$" are to the legal currency of the United States; - · "U.S. GAAP" refers to generally accepted accounting principles in the United States; and - "PRC GAAP" refers to generally accepted accounting principles in the People's Republic of China.